 I met her once at a literary event.
 Though I was lately a hayseed from Saskatchewan of a kind she’d written about, she treated me to champagne and ice cream.
 There’s much more to this story but it’s hard to write about here, and there are better ones out there, some funny, some beautiful (search Lahiri, Banks).
 As happens now when someone famous dies, the internet fills with stories of the champagne and ice cream type.
 But the memorial aspect of such anecdotes can too easily cover the work.
 The danger of encomiums is that against their intention they can entomb the very achievement they celebrate.
 Try telling a young comic why she simply must read Perelman.
 No one must read Gallant.
 She herself wrote that we should only ever read who we want to.
 But I’m grateful that when I was one of those nineteen-year-olds someone assigned me to read her, a writer whose subjects outwardly had nothing to do with me, who seemed wry and refined, as I was not, and who produced notes of irony outside my hearing range.
 A year or two later, on my first trip to Paris, I found myself staring at her apartment building, with no intention of ringing her on the intercom because I had nothing to say.
 I’d been unable even to write a note that I might have dropped off.
 I’ve since met four or five people, all young Canadians, who’ve done the same thing, stare at that building.
 But forget the edifice, the squat reputation.
 There are a hundred better places to meet Mavis Gallant.

-Brick editor Michael Helm last appeared in our pages with an essay on Mavis Gallant in issue 93.
-His new novel, After James, was just published.
+Brick editor Michael Helm last appeared in our pages with his essay, “On Robert Stone,” in issue 95.
+His new novel, After James, was published in 2016.